Harshith0308/Parallel-aco-pathfinding/README.md

 python server.py
 ```

-Then open <http://localhost:5000>.
 You can set grid size, obstacle density,
 ant/iteration counts, and ACO hyper-parameters (`alpha`, `beta`, `rho`), then
 watch the search converge live.